 Purchases of the Fixed Rate Bonds will be made in book-entry form in denominations of \$5,000 and integral multiples thereof.
-Interest on the Series 2013 A Fixed Rate Bonds accrues from the dated date, and is payable on each February 1 and August 1, commencing February 1, 2013.
-Interest on the Refunding Bonds accrues from the dated date, and is payable on each May 1 and November 1, commencing November 1, 2012.
+Interest on the Fixed Rate Bonds accrues from the dated date, and is payable on each May 1 and November 1, commencing May 1, 2013.